bbepis/XUnity.AutoTranslator/README.md

 }
 ```

-Here's a smart way to implement the same thing, by having a single method that hooks both the synchronous and asynchronous method at the same time:
+Here's a smart way to implement the same thing, by having a single method that hooks both the synchronous and asynchronous methods at the same time:

 ```C#
 class AssetBundleRedirectorSyncOverAsyncPlugin